machinebox/remoto/README.md

 * Simple service definitions written in Go (interfaces and structs)
 * Generates servers and clients that makes implementing/consuming easy
 * Generates human-readable code
+* Supports batch requests out of the box
 * Lots of [templates](templates) to use today

 ## In this document